transentis/bptk_py/README.md

 BPTK-Py is developed and maintained by [transentis labs](http://www.transentis.com/business-prototyping-toolki/en/).

 The first place to go to for help and installation instructions is the [online documentation](http://bptk.transentis.com).

-Our [Introduction to the Business Prototyping Toolkit](https://github.com/transentis/bptk_intro/blob/master/intro_to_bptk.ipynb) provides a "single notebook" overview of all the modeling techniques supported by BPTK.
+The [Quickstart](https://bptk.transentis.com/quickstart/quickstart.html) provides a _single page_ overview of all the modeling techniques supported by BPTK.

-You should also study the BPTK-Py tutorial, which contains the sample models and Jupyter notebooks referenced in the online documentation.
-You can clone or download the tutorial from our [git repository](https://github.com/transentis/bptk_py_tutorial).
+The online documentation is generated from an extensive set of Jupyter notebooks, the __BPTK Tutorial__.
+The tutorial is available as a [git repository](https://github.com/transentis/bptk_py_tutorial) on GitHub.

 Our [Business Prototyping Toolkit Meetup Group](https://www.transentis.com/business-prototyping-toolkit-meetup/en/) gathers online regularly.
 This is a good place to see BPTK in action, ask questions and suggest new features.
 We record every session and you can _view past recordings_ on the [meetup homepage](https://www.transentis.com/resources/business-prototyping-toolkit-meetup).

-You might also like to clone our [model library repository](https://github.com/transentis/bptk-model-library), which contains a number of models that illustrate how to model socio-economic systems using Agent-based modeling, System Dynamics and BPTK.

-BPTK was also used to build our implementation of the infamous Beer Distribution Game.
-Our [beergame repository](https://github.com/transentis/beergame) contains Jupyter notebooks that analyse the Beergame in-depth and also provides XMILE, SD DSL and Agent-based versions of the Beergame.
+We used BPTK to build our implementation of the infamous [Beer Distribution Game](https://beergame.transentis.com).

+Our [beergame repository](https://github.com/transentis/bptk_py_tutorial/tree/master/model_library/beergame) contains Jupyter notebooks that analyse the Beergame in-depth and also provides XMILE, SD DSL and Agent-based versions of the Beergame.

 For any questions our suggestions you have regarding BPTK, please contact us at: [support@transentis.com](mailto:support@transentis.com).

 ## Changelog

+### 1.7.5
+* BPTK: Fix that caused a crash when using multiple scenario files for hybrid models

 ### 1.7.4
 * BPTK: Fix bug in reset_scenarios for Hybrid Scenario Managers